rsksmart/rskj/projNotes.md

 New fields and methods in `vm.GasCost`
 - This includes the constants e.g. the price to charge for storage, parameters to split transaction gaslimit to separate execution and rent gas limits, and a method to compute storage rent.
-- There is a new class `RentData` in `org.ethereum.vm.program` to handle rent computation logic e.g. distinct rent collection *triggers* for modified, unmodified and new nodes (to reduce disk IO  costs).
+- There is a new class `RentTracker` in `org.ethereum.vm.program` to handle rent computation logic e.g. distinct rent collection *triggers* for modified, unmodified and new nodes (to reduce disk IO  costs).

 Changes in `program`, `programResult`, `VM`, and `TransactionExecutor`
 - add rent field to `program invoke` and these are used in `Program` to keep track of *remaining rent gas*.